 Landscape Architecture: New Adventures Ahead!

 From my European perspective, the last 50 years have been marked by the growth and emancipation of our discipline.
-Landscape architecture been freed from being the broccoli around the steak to become a discipline with its own agenda.
+Landscape architecture has been freed from being the broccoli around the steak to becoming a discipline with its own agenda.
 The profession broadened its working field and its scope in that half century.
 It diversified.
-The traditional core of the discipline, making gardens and parks, expanded into public space design and the new field of retrofitting derelict industrial areas.
-The most talked about parks, like Parc de la Vilette, Duisburg Nord, and the Highline, are all brownfield parks.
-These parks are pivotal in urban renewal processes and spurred real estate development.
-But for the discipline itself, probably the most important innovations were new ways of representing nature.
-Having been absent for most of the modernist period, where nature was reduced to a backdrop for leisure programs, representing nature made a comeback in these recent parks.
-Formal architectonic representation in Parc de la Villete, free range for spontaneous urban nature in Duisburg-Nord, where time itself seems to have become the main park theme, and the staged wild nature represented by configurations of Oudolf’s perennials on the High Line as inspired by the self-seeded landscape that grew up between rail tracks, all show a distinct, more and more architectonic idiom being developed, even completed by the ‘starchitects’ of the profession.
+The traditional core of the discipline—making gardens and parks—expanded into public space design and the new field of retrofitting derelict industrial areas.
+The most talked about parks, like Parc de la Villette, Duisburg-Nord, and the High Line, are all brownfield parks.
+These parks have been pivotal in urban renewal processes and spurred real estate development.

 Among the more anonymous professionals at the other end of the disciplinary spectrum, the expansion was almost as impressive.
-The traditional role of designing the landscape of infrastructure and for agricultural development was steadily built out to become designing new forests, water infrastructure, nature development, leisure projects, glass warehouse districts, airfields, in short, all the agents of change identifiable in the landscape that can be invited to make an expressive contribution to the landscape.
+The traditional role of designing the landscape of infrastructure and agricultural development was steadily built upon to include designing new forests, water infrastructure, nature development, leisure projects, glass warehouse districts, airfields—in short, all the agents of change identifiable in the landscape that can be invited to make an expressive contribution to the landscape.
 In this century, urbanization itself was identified and addressed as a landscape architectural issue.
-Thomas Sieverts laid the analytical basis in his ‘Zwischenstadt’ (2004) and that basis was instrumentalized by Charles Waldheim in Landscape as Urbanism: A General Theory (Princeton University Press 2016).
+Thomas Sieverts laid the analytical basis in his Zwischenstadt (Vieweg Braunschweig 1997) and that basis was instrumentalized by Charles Waldheim in Landscape as Urbanism: A General Theory (Princeton University Press 2016).

 The 2014 International Architecture Biennale Rotterdam (IABR-2014) Urban by Nature took stock of the consequences.
 It positioned the viral growth of urban landscapes, especially the urban carpets in the large deltas of the world, in the wider context of the Anthropocene, the age of mankind.

 The concept of the Anthropocene (Crutzen, 2000) produces some interesting side effects for our discipline.
-The once-thought strict boundary between nature and human society is crumbling.
+The once strict boundary between nature and human society is crumbling.
 Human interventions can be seen as, and compared with, forces of nature.
-We become aware that anthropogenic processes do not just influence geo-chemical cycles, bio-diversity, sediment flows, ocean acidity, land-use, sea-use, and the climate, but that all these processes produce hybrids.
+We become aware that anthropogenic processes do not just influence geochemical cycles, biodiversity, sediment flows, ocean acidity, land use, sea use, and the climate, but that all these processes produce hybrids.

 Anthropocene suggests that human and natural processes are linked in a complex whole.
 There is no initial situation or natural equilibrium to fall back on, just as we cannot go back to last week’s weather.
 We can only go forward, and we must find the best ways of making progress and learning to ride this tiger.

 Furthermore, landscape architecture has a good track record in research-through-design with problems at the regional scale and at a landscape scale.
-In these (future) research trajectories, we learn to work in trans-disciplinary teams where we will blossom as synthesizers, as generalists with a specific skill: (spatial) design.
-In addition to the natural sciences and the humanities, design is a third, separate domain of knowledge, in which research uses modeling, pattern recognition, and synthesis.
-An appealing and unique element of research by design is that it can elegantly include the concept of free will.
+In these (future) research trajectories, we learn to work in transdisciplinary teams where we will blossom as synthesizers, as generalists with a specific skill: (spatial) design.
+In addition to the natural sciences and the humanities, design is a third and separate domain of knowledge in which research uses modeling, pattern recognition, and synthesis.
+An appealing and unique element of research-through-design is that it can elegantly include the concept of free will.
 It concerns a future that is neither completely determined nor entirely unpredictable, but rather one that has, to some extent, a malleable character.
-Questions like ‘What can we want?’ come with that territory.
+Questions like “what can we want?” come with that territory.
 These plans have a new public.
 They are not aimed directly at execution but at influencing public opinion.
 Design can mediate between politics, other actors, and citizens.
 Design could even be instrumental to the design of the political will.

-I would say that the overarching characteristic of all these scales and working fields is that specific link between program, place, and process.
+The overarching characteristic of all these scales and working fields is that specific link between program, place, and process.
 If this triad is present, we can still call it landscape architecture.
-I would say that a link with the spatial could function as a litmus test.
-Thus, projects in geo-engineering or the acidity of the oceans would fail such a test.
+A link with the spatial could function as a litmus test.
+Thus, projects in geoengineering or the acidity of the oceans would fail such a test.

-But maybe we just have to stop worrying about these definition questions and restrict ourselves to the open ended conclusion that landscape architecture is what landscape architects do.
+But maybe we just need to stop worrying about these questions and restrict ourselves to the open-ended conclusion the landscape architecture is what landscape architects do.